-From 1 to 28 November, come and discover a giant knitted work by the “Collectif au Carré” at the Naturpark Musée de la draperie.
+From 1 to 28 November 2021, a giant knitted work by the “Collectif au Carré” has been exhibited at the museum of the old cloth factory.
 It is an XXL knitted copy of an emblematic painting from the collection of the Museums of the City of Luxembourg, “La Petite Histoire” by the Luxembourg painter Corneille Lentz (1879-1937).

 On 1 October 2020, the non-profit organisation Mamie et Moi launched a new intergenerational project in Luxembourg, called “Collectif au Carré”.
 The idea was to make a giant copy of a painting, with the aim of “doing it together”, despite the health crisis.